Undertale: Writing

 According to Fox, the "idea of being trapped in an underground world" was inspired by the video game Brandish.
 Fox was partly influenced by the silliness of internet culture, as well as comedy shows like Mr. Bean.
 He was also inspired by the unsettling atmosphere of EarthBound.
 Fox's desire to "subvert concepts that go unquestioned in many games" further influenced Undertale's development.
 Fox found that the writing became easier after establishing a character's voice and mood.
 He also felt that creating the world was a natural process, as it expressed the stories of those within it.
 Fox felt the importance to make the game's monsters "feel like an individual".
 He cited the Final Fantasy series as the opposite; "all monsters in RPGs like Final Fantasy are the same ... there's no meaning to that".

 The character of Toriel, who is one of the first to appear in the game, was created as a parody of tutorial characters.
 Fox strongly disliked the use of the companion character Fi in The Legend of Zelda: Skyward Sword, in which the answers to puzzles were often revealed early.
-Fox also felt that role-playing video games generally lack mother characters; in the Pokémon series, as well as Mother and EarthBound, Fox felt that the mothers are used as "symbols rather than characters".
+Fox also felt that role-playing video games generally lack strong mother characters; in the Pokémon series, as well as Mother and EarthBound, Fox felt that the mothers are used as "symbols rather than characters".
 In response, Fox intended for Toriel's character to be "a mom that hopefully acts like a mom", and "genuinely cares" about players' actions.
+Initially, Toriel had to be killed in order to progress the game, but Fox changed it before the release of Undertale's demo.
+He felt that it was wrong that the only way to progress was killing Toriel, this decision influenced Fox to implement the option to spare monsters as it made Fox understand what "Undertale was really about."